Wandalen/wCensor/Readme.md

 node sample/trivial/Sample.s
 ```

 Make sure you have utility `willbe` installed.
-To install willbe: `npm i -g willbe@delta`.
+To install willbe: `npm i -g willbe@stable`.
 Willbe is required to build of the module.

 ### To install
 ```
-npm i -g 'wcensor@delta'
+npm i -g 'wcensor@stable'
 ```